-- Oldest urban area of Fairfield City, built around the railway lines (from the mid 1800s) and includes the main town centres of Fairfield and Cabramatta.
-Other smaller town centres provide local shopping, fresh food, restaurants and services for the surrounding residential neighbourhoods. - Each of the centres has a unique character reflecting the population diversity, which creates food and cultural destinations. - The landform is geographically the lowest lying areas of Fairfield City where the main urban creeks (known as the 5 creeks) converge and flow eastwards into the Georges River. - Major road and rail corridors reduce connectivity within and between centres and public spaces. - Diverse housing stock ranging from low density dwellings (often incorporating secondary dwellings) to 1960/70 three storey walk up residential flat buildings.
-There is some high density apartments have recently been completed in some of the town centres including Bonnyrigg and Canley Heights adding a diversity of housing choice in these suburbs. - The population type is dominated by parents and home builders, defined as people aged 35-49, however, this group is declining in the Eastern City, while older workers (50-59) and retirees (60-69) are increasing. - The area has been subject to several waves of immigration settlement including resettlement of
+- Oldest urban area of Fairfield City, built around the railway lines (late 1800s) and includes the main town centres of Fairfield and Cabramatta.
+Other smaller town centres provide local shopping, fresh food, restaurants and services for the surrounding residential neighbourhoods. - Each of the centres has a unique character reflecting the population diversity, which creates food and cultural destinations. - The landform is geographically the lowest lying areas of Fairfield City where the main creeks (known as the 5 creeks) converge and flow eastwards into the Georges River. - Major road and rail corridors reduce connectivity within and between centres and public spaces. - Diverse housing stock ranging from low density dwellings (often incorporating secondary dwellings) to 1960/70 three storey walk up residential flat buildings.
+There is some newer high density apartments in some of the town centres. - The population type is dominated by parents and home builders, defined as people aged 35-49, however, this group is declining in the Eastern City, while older workers (50-59) and retirees (60-69) are increasing. - The area has been subject to several waves of immigration settlement including resettlement of approximately 10,000 refugees since 2016. - Key public buildings and services include libraries, Canley Vale leisure centres, CentreLink, Fairfield Court House and number of Council run community centres.